TimRossiterGit/CodeSamples/README.md

 Registering new users </br>
 Logic includes verifiyng users not already registered in the system </br>
 User is registered with specific website that they registered on

+Mandrill Web Api </br>
+Used for sending transactional emails </br> Implemented using dependency injection